RoopamTaneja/CSN-221-Comp-Arch-Processor/README.md

 0x0000: data
 0x0004: data
 ..
+ addr and data in format above
+ <addr: data>...addr in multiples of 4 starting from 0 but any format  and any range ok
-4 digit hex addr and data in format above in data file : don't have any blank lines in start, middle or end (V.IMP), or anything else
+in data file : don't have any blank lines in start, middle or end (V.IMP), or anything else

 READS and Writes only decimal values (as of now) from and to Data Memory